Royal tours of Canada: Charles III

-Since 2001, Charles, Prince of Wales (later King Charles III), has conducted five official tours in Canada as the Prince of Wales; in April 2001, November 2009, May 2012, May 2014, and June–July 2017.
-He was accompanied by his spouse, Camilla, Duchess of Cornwall on the latter four tours.
+Since 2001, Charles, Prince of Wales (later King Charles III), conducted six official tours in Canada as the Prince of Wales: in April 2001, November 2009, May 2012, May 2014, June–July 2017, and May 2022.
+He was accompanied by his spouse, Camilla, Duchess of Cornwall (later Queen Camilla) on the latter five tours.

 In 2001 he toured through Ottawa, where his interactions with the crowds kept Prime Minister Jean Chrétien waiting for twenty minutes.
 He also toured Regina, Moose Jaw, Assiniboia, Saskatoon, Whitehorse, and Mayo.
 In Saskatchewan, he turned the sod for the Prince of Wales Cultural and Recreation Centre in Assiniboia and dedicated the Anniversary Arch outside Regina's YMCA.
 Charles and Camilla visited New Brunswick, Ontario, and Saskatchewan from 20–23 May 2012 during the year of the Queen's Diamond Jubilee.
 In 2017, the Prince of Wales and Duchess of Cornwall were in Canada from 29 June to 1 July for Canada Day celebration and for the country's sesquicentennial celebrations.
 Charles and Camilla again visited Canada in May 2022, during the year of the Queen's Platinum Jubilee.
-A theme of their 3-day visit was reconciliation with the indigenous peoples of Canada, which Charles framed as a "vital process".
+A theme of their 3-day visit was reconciliation with the indigenous peoples in Canada, which Charles framed as a "vital process".

+In May 2025, King Charles III made his first official visit to Canada as monarch.
+Accompanied by Queen Camilla, he arrived in Ottawa on May 26 and presided over the Opening of the 45th Canadian Parliament on May 27.
+It was the first time since 1977 that a reigning monarch personally delivered the speech from the throne in Canada.

 William, Prince of Wales

-William, Duke of Cambridge has conducted two official tours in Canada in the 21st century.
-The 2011 royal tour of Canada was the first time Prince William, and Catherine, Duchess of Cambridge, visited Canada as the Duke and Duchess of Cambridge.
+William, Prince of Wales (known as Duke of Cambridge 2011–2022) has conducted two official tours in Canada in the 21st century.
+The 2011 royal tour of Canada was the first time Prince William and Catherine visited Canada as the Duke and Duchess of Cambridge.
 The tour saw the newlywed couple tour Ottawa, Montreal, Quebec City, Charlottetown, Summerside, Yellowknife, Calgary, as well as the fire-ravaged community of Slave Lake.
 It was the first such tour undertaken by the Duke and Duchess since their marriage two months prior.

-In 2016, the Duke and Duchess of Cambridge, along with their children, Prince George of Cambridge, and Princess Charlotte of Cambridge, conducted an official tour of British Columbia and Yukon, visiting Victoria, Vancouver, Bella Bella, Kelowna, Whitehorse, Carcross, and Haida Gwaii.
+In 2016, the Duke and Duchess of Cambridge, along with their children, Prince George of Cambridge and Princess Charlotte of Cambridge, conducted an official tour of British Columbia and Yukon, visiting Victoria, Vancouver, Bella Bella, Kelowna, Whitehorse, Carcross, and Haida Gwaii.